-2. This overtime will be exchangeable.
+B. This overtime shall be exchangeable.

-3. Mandatory overtime hours will not count toward your hours offered total on Telestaff or in the case of discontinuance its successor, this will include shift hold overs required by the City.

-4. This overtime shall be position for position (In current rank held).
+C. Mandatory overtime hours will not count toward an employee's hours offered total on Telestaff or, if discontinued, its successor, including shift holdovers required by the City.
+D. This overtime shall be position for position based on current rank held.

-5. Probationary employees shall not be excluded from mandatory overtime even if they are not eligible for regular overtime.
+E. Probationary employees shall not be excluded from mandatory overtime even if not eligible for regular overtime.
+They will be entered into Telestaff or, if discontinued, its successor at the average accrued hours for the department.

-6. Employees who are on a shift swap off, Kelly day, vacation or comp leave are not eligible for mandated overtime.
+F. Employees off from work on a shift swap, vacation, or compensatory leave are not eligible for mandated overtime.